-The Dinosolar Project is a large utility-scale solar project that will generate 240 megawatts (MW) of electricity, which is capable of powering the equivalent of approximately 51,700 Wyoming homes per year.
+The Dinosolar Project is a large utility-scale solar project that will generate 440 megawatts (MW) of electricity and an adjacent 440 MW battery energy storage system (BESS).
+This will produce the equivalent of powering approximately 115,600 Wyoming homes per year.

-Dinosolar will be comprised of an 80-megawatt (MW) commercial solar photovoltaic (PV) power generation facility interconnecting at the Casper North Substation and a 160-MW solar PV facility interconnecting at the Bar Nunn substation.
-The combined, 240-MW project is located on a portion of 2,150 acres of available private land just north of Casper and a mile west of Bar Nunn in Natrona County, Wyoming.
+Dinosolar will be comprised of a 120 megawatt (MW) commercial solar photovoltaic (PV) power generation facility interconnecting at the Casper North Substation and a 320 MW solar PV facility interconnecting at the Bar Nunn substation.
+The combined, 440-MW project is located on a portion of 3,591 acres of leased private land just north of Casper and a mile west of Bar Nunn in Natrona County, Wyoming.

 How will the power be transmitted?

 The solar panels will be connected to each other and to an on-site substation with underground lines.
 The Project would interconnect with Rocky Mountain Power’s regional transmission system at the 115 kV Bar Nunn substation, located on the east side of the project area, and the 230 kV Casper North Substation on the southeast side of the project area.